 Do you like documenting your hikes?
 Then you should consider getting one of the coolest hiking gadgets out there, the GoPro HERO9 Black Camera.

 It is indeed kind of expensive.
 But if you’re really into storing memories and documenting your activities, a GoPro would be great for you.
-Also, if you do vlogs, you may get better footage with a GoPro.
+Also, if you do vlogs, you may get better footage with a GoPro when you go on hiking trails.

 A lot of travel vloggers use GoPro cameras due to their high resolution (up to 5k!) and compatibility with sports and other outdoor adventures.
 So if you want to splurge, this is a great hiking gadget that would make a great gift too.